kbr/fritzconnection/docs/sources/introduction.rst

 The method ``call_action`` takes the two required arguments: the service- and action-name as strings.
 In case that a service or action is unknown (because of a typo or incompatible router model) fritzconnection will raise a ``FritzServiceError``.
 If the service is known, but not the action, then a ``FritzActionError`` gets raised.

 .. note ::
     Once a FritzConnection instance has been created, it can be reused for all future call_action calls.
-Because instantiation is expensive (doing a lot of i/o) this can increase performance significantly.
+Because instantiation is expensive (doing a lot of i/o for API inspection) this can increase performance significantly.

 Let's look at another example using an address (``192.168.178.1``) and calling an action (``GetInfo``) on a service (``WLANConfiguration``) that requires a password: ::